 Once loopholes have been found, acknowledged, and exploited, then the discussion can begin to either tighten or get rid of defeated rules.

-This is finally happening in the A Class, thanks to the persistence of those who take to heart the history and ethos of a unique and exhilarating development category.
+This is finally happening in the A Class, thanks to the persistence of those who take to heart the history and ethos of a unique and exhilarating development class.